stephenCarmody/stephenCarmody.github.io/_pages/papers.md

 permalink: /papers/
 title: Interesting Papers
 ---
-This is a collection of papers I've read and enjoyed and feel like have the most bang for buck in understanding the current DL / LLM landscape.
+This is a collection of papers I've read and enjoyed and feel like have the most ROI in understanding the current DL / LLM landscape.

 <br>